10 Powerful Ways To Help Kids Deal with Bullying

 Although it is saddening to hear others' stories, it can help to know you and your family are not alone.
 The more of us who stand up for our kids and ourselves, the better it will be for all.

 Another HUGE issues that our kids are facing in our modern world is cyber bullying.
-Kiwi Searches shares this amazing resource to Stop Cyberbullying In Its Tracks: Resources, Tools, and More!
-Check out this material to educate yourself on ways to help your kids positively handle cyber bullying.
+UNICEF shares this amazing resource on Cyberbullying: What it is and how to stop it.
+Read this material to educate yourself on ways to help your kids positively handle cyber bullying.

 Thank you for reading our story.
 It is by no means the worst bullying story out there but it has had a tremendous impact on our family.
 I pray that your family never has had nor will go through bullying.
 If you ever need them, I hope that these tips will benefit you as you help your child overcome bullying.